AlexandruRudoi/OOP-Course/Lab_0/README.md

 # Alien Species Classification System

 This project is part of an Object-Oriented Programming (OOP) lab assignment.
-The goal is to create a system that reads JSON data representing alien species and classifies them based on attributes such as their planet of origin, age, and traits.
+The goal is to create a system that reads JSON data representing alien species, classifies them based on attributes such as their planet of origin, age, and traits, and outputs the results to separate JSON files.

 ## Project Structure

-- **`AlienSpecies` Class**: Represents individual alien species, encapsulating their details like ID, planet, age, humanoid status, and traits.
+- **`AlienSpecies` Class**: Represents individual alien species, encapsulating their details like ID, planet, age, humanoid status, and traits, along with a classification method that assigns species to a fictional universe.
 - **`JsonReader` Class**: Responsible for reading a JSON file that contains an array of alien species and deserializing it into a list of `AlienSpecies` objects.
+- **`View` Class**: Handles writing the classified alien species to specific output JSON files, grouping them by their classified universe.
-- **Unit Tests for `JsonReader`**: Includes tests that validate the functionality of the `JsonReader` class, ensuring it can handle valid and malformed JSON inputs.
+- **Unit Tests for `AlienSpecies` and `JsonReader`**: Includes tests to validate both the classification logic in `AlienSpecies` and the JSON reading functionality in `JsonReader`.

 ## Classes